 In this section, we examine the stability of stationary plane-wave solutions, as described by Eq.~(\ref{moddnlseQ1D}), when subjected to small amplitude modulations.

 By using Eq.~(\ref{pwQ1D}) we get following nonlinear dispersion relation:

-The stability of the solution can be analyzed by examining its susceptibility to small initial perturbations.
+The stability of the solution can be analyzed by evaluating its sensitivity to small initial perturbations.
 To study the initial stage of the evolution, linear stability analysis can be applied, which involves seeking a solution in the form:

 where we assume a small perturbation $\xi_n \ll A$ of the form:

 where $Q$ is perturbation wave number.
 By inserting Eq.~(\ref{pertPW}) into Eq.~(\ref{moddnlseQ1D}) and after linearization, it results in an eigenvalue problem for the wave vector $K$ of the perturbation.